0art-vandelay0/Mr-Robogers-Neighborhood/README.md

 Describe: mrReplace()

-Test: "It will replace any number containing the number 1 with 'Beep!'"
+1. Test: "It will replace user input number containing the number 1 with 'Beep!'"
     Code:
     const userNum = "10"
     mrReplace(userNum)
     Expected Output: ["Beep!"]

-Test: "It will replace any number containing the number 2 with 'Boop!'"
+2. Test: "It will replace user input number containing the number 2 with 'Boop!'"
     Code:
     const userNum = "22"
     mrReplace(userNum)
     Expected Output: ["Boop!"]

-Test: "It will replace any number containing the number 2 with 'Boop!'"
+3. Test: "It will replace user input number containing the number 2 with 'Boop!'"
     Code:
     const userNum = "3"
     mrReplace(userNum)
     Expected Output: ["Won't you be my neighbor?"]

+4. Test: "It will replace a number containing 1 if a 2 is present"
+    Code:
+    const userNum = "12"
+    mrReplace(userNum)
+    Expected Output: ["Boop!"]

 ## License